 Compared to the prior question on income growth expectations, this question mainly differs in its reference to a fixed time period.
-This period partially overlaps with the previous income growth question, so we expected a positive correlation with the previous question given the overlap as well as the fact that many wages are adjusted infrequently and at a particular time of the year.
+This period partially overlaps with the previous income growth question so we expect a positive correlation with the previous question given the overlap as well as the fact that many wages are adjusted infrequently and at a particular time of the year.

-Questions about labor market decisions follow the elicitation of these posterior expectations, asking consumers:
+Finally, questions about labor market decisions follow the elicitation of all these posterior expectations, asking consumers: